 Today we will explain what is harakat in Tajweed.
 If students want to become fluent in Arabic, enhance their language abilities, and connect with the rich literary and cultural legacy of the Arab world, studying Arabic harakat is a worthwhile investment.

-What is harakat in tajweed?
+What is harakat?

 The term “harakat” often written “harkat” or “harakaat” in Tajweed describes the diacritical markings or symbols positioned above or underneath Arabic characters in the Quran’s text.
 The diacritical markings have several crucial functions in correctly pronouncing and reciting the Quran.